Tag Archives: roofing maintenance

 This is a way to add durability to your roof.
 By using 2×4s, you simply combine them with any existing trusses that may be in place from one end of the structure to the next.
 This can allow for extra stability.

-However, this is not meant to be a long-term solution if the roof is showing signs of wear and deterioration.
 Exercise caution whenever getting on the roof and understand that this is just prolonging the eventual replacement of the roof entirely.

 Signs That the Roof is Failing

 While not every roofing structure will provide clear warning signs, the question of weight support becomes moot once the damage is obvious.
-Existing damage makes traversing the roof unsafe and a serious hazard.

 There are definitely a few things to keep an eye out for regarding the condition of your roof and whether or not there may be issues currently occurring.